kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 A core aim of ShadingLanguageX is to maximize portability.
 At the time of writing, many renderers and frameworks only support a subset of the MaterialX specification.
 To ensure that ShaderLanguageX is compatible with as many platforms as possible, it compiles only to standard node elements.
-More advanced elements like `<nodedef>` or `<nodegraph>` are not used in ShadingLanguageX despite being the best choice for statements like function declarations or for loops.
+As of _version 0.5-beta_, functions and for loops compile to NodeDef/NodeGraphs for better cohesion with the main MaterialX specification.
 As support for MaterialX becomes more mature and as we continue to work on ShadingLanguageX more features will become utilised.

 At the end of the day, ShadingLanguageX is based on the MaterialX specification and we've striven for equavilency as much